RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Introduction

 Despite their advantages, LDM-based AiOR methods have some shortcomings.
 (1) LDMs require multiple denoising steps during inference, resulting in significantly longer runtimes compared to non-generative models.
 Their slow inference speeds pose challenges for applications that demand real-time processing, such as video surveillance or autonomous navigation.
-(2) LDMs rely on variational autoencoders (VAEs)~\cite{vae} which are primarily trained for generative diversity, rather than accurate pixel-level reconstruction.
+(2) LDMs rely on variational autoencoders (VAEs)~\citep{vae} which are primarily trained for generative diversity, rather than accurate pixel-level reconstruction.
 Consequently, the restored images obtained from LDM-based AiOR methods exhibit loss of fine structural details, hindering their performance.

-An alternative class of generative models are autoregressive models, which have driven rapid advances in natural language processing through large language models (LLMs) such as GPT-3~\cite{radford2019language} and LLaMA~\cite{touvron2023llama}.
-These models generate outputs by predicting the next token in a sequence, conditioned on previously generated tokens.
-Recently, Visual AutoRegressive (VAR) Modeling~\cite{var} introduced a scale-space autoregressive framework for image generation, performing next-scale prediction in the latent space of a multi-scale vector-quantized VAE (VQVAE).
-VAR achieves performance comparable to those of state-of-the-art diffusion models such as DiT-XL/2~\cite{dit}, while operating $45\times$ faster.
+Autoregressive models have driven rapid advances in natural language processing through large language models (LLMs) such as GPT-3~\citep{radford2019language} and LLaMA~\citep{touvron2023llama}.
+These models generate outputs by predicting the next token, conditioned on previously generated tokens.
+Recently, Visual AutoRegressive (VAR) Modeling~\citep{var} introduced scale-space autoregression for image generation, performing next-scale prediction in the latent space of a multi-scale vector-quantized VAE (VQVAE).
+VAR achieves performance comparable to state-of-the-art diffusion models such as DiT-XL/2~\citep{dit}, while operating $45\times$ faster.
 Despite its success in generative tasks, the application of VAR to low-level vision tasks such as image restoration remains largely unexplored.
-To the best of our knowledge, only two prior works—VarSR~\cite{varsr} and Varformer~\cite{varformer}—have attempted to use VAR for image restoration.
+To the best of our knowledge, only two prior works: VarSR~\citep{varsr} and Varformer~\citep{varformer}, have used VAR for image restoration.
 VarSR focused exclusively on the super-resolution task, while Varformer utilized intermediate VAR features to guide a separate non-generative network for AiOR.
 In contrast, our approach is generative and fully exploits the strong priors of the pretrained VAR model by training it directly for the AiOR task.
 Our analysis in Sec.~\ref{subsec: var_motivation} also reveals that the scale-space decomposition of VAR captures degradations predominantly in coarse scales and scene-level details in fine scales, making it well-suited for AiOR.

 To this end, we introduce RestoreVAR, a novel generative approach for AiOR that addresses some of the key limitations of LDM-based approaches.
 Firstly, RestoreVAR adopts the autoregressive structure of VAR, achieving state-of-the-art generative AiOR performance with over $\mathbf{10\times}$ faster inference than LDM-based methods (see Fig.~\ref{fig: intro}).
 Secondly, RestoreVAR employs cross-attention mechanisms conditioned on the degraded image latents, enabling the model to maintain spatial consistency and minimize hallucinations.
 Thirdly, to mitigate the loss of fine details by the vector quantization and VAE decoding processes, we propose a lightweight (only $\sim\mathbf{3}$\% overhead) non-generative latent refinement transformer which predicts de-quantized latents from the outputs of VAR.
 Additionally, we fine-tune the VAE decoder to operate on these continuous latents, further enhancing reconstruction quality.
 Finally, through extensive experiments, we demonstrate that RestoreVAR achieves state-of-the-art performance among generative restoration models, while also exhibiting strong generalization to real-world degradations.
 To summarize, our key contributions are: